The War of the Worlds: Influence

+A popular misconception is that The War of the Worlds is the first alien invasion story and that H.G.
+Wells is the father of the alien invasion genre.
+In 1892, the novel The Germ Growers by Robert Potter was published, invalidating any claims for The War of the Worlds to be the first alien invasion story.
+Additionally, Wells was not the first author to show an alien invasion on a large scale.
+The 1897 novel Two Planets by Kurd Lasswitz shows a worldwide alien invasion, unlike Wells's novel, which showed a countrywide invasion.

-The publication and reception of The War of the Worlds brought the term "Martians" into popular usage for hostile aliens of all kinds.
+Despite all of this, The War of the Worlds has vastly overshadowed its two predecessors in both influence and popularity, making the alien invasion genre a household name in science fiction.
+Besides popularizing the genre, the novel also popularized the term "Martians" for hostile aliens of all kinds.

 Six weeks after the publication of the novel, The Boston Post newspaper published another alien invasion story, an unauthorised sequel to The War of the Worlds, which turned the tables on the invaders.
 Edison's Conquest of Mars was written by Garrett P. Serviss, a now little-remembered writer, who described the inventor Thomas Edison leading a counterattack against the invaders on their home soil.
 Though this is actually a sequel to Fighters from Mars, a revised and unauthorised reprint of The War of the Worlds, they both were first printed in the Boston Post in 1898.
 Lazar Lagin published Major Well Andyou in the U.S.S.R. in 1962, an alternative view of events in The War of the Worlds from the viewpoint of a traitor.